Swirling around filaments: are large-scale structure vortices spinning up dark halos?: Fof halo catalogue

-We then quantify how the cut in $\lambda$ affects the vorticity-spin alignment results.
+We then quantify how the cut in $\lambda$ affects the vorticity--spin alignment results.
 Considering three different catalogues with three different cuts in $\lambda$ ($\lambda<0.08$, $\lambda<0.12$, $\lambda<0.2$) we look for each catalogue and for each bin of mass at the quantity $(\zeta_{\rm tot}-\zeta_{\rm cut})/(1+\zeta_{\rm tot})$ where $1+\zeta_{\rm cut}$ is the excess of alignment in the reduced catalogue and $1+\zeta_{\rm tot}$ in the full catalogue.
-This difference is always $< 5$\% We conclude that including or not the misidentified structures does not change significantly the measure of the spin alignment with the vorticity.
+This difference is always $< 5$\%.
+We conclude that including or not the misidentified structures does not significantly change the measure of the spin alignment with the vorticity.